I’m John Shaffer. I’ve made several contributions to the S3 addon, and I’ve authored fixes for core WP2Static as well as the Algolia addon.

 I found WP2Static to be the best option for static deployment.
 I evaluated other solutions like Gatsby, but they seem to add a lot of complexity for a very marginal benefit.
 Maybe it’s just that I’m not on a big-city internet connection (beefy rig though), but all of the fancy JS solutions like Gatsby and Facebook’s new interface seem very sluggish and regressive.
 Pre-rendered and server-rendered HTML are like lightning.

 I’ve built a stack using WP2Static along with a Clojure server to provide security and provide functionality that is hard to do in PHP (like keeping tabs on the WP2Static job processor).
 The default deployment is S3 with CloudFront, as the performance is fantastic and well worth the slight premium.
 We’re using it now for existing clients at StaticWeb.io.
-We plan to open it up as a public hosting service in the future, but if anyone would like a free account to beta test, just DM me here or on Telegram.
-You can of course install other deployment addons if you prefer.
-S3 is just the default.
+We plan to open it up as a public hosting service in the future.